 In Poland, casino gaming licenses are granted for a term of six years.
 These licenses are not renewable.
 Before a gaming license expires in a particular city, there is a public notification of the available license and any gaming company can apply for a new license for that city.
-The license for the Hilton Hotel in Warsaw expires in June 2025.
-CPL has applied for a license in Warsaw but there can be no assurance that such license will be received.
+We closed our Hilton Hotel casino in Warsaw in June 2025 after we were notified that we had not received a new license.
+We believe that we can retain a significant portion of the revenue from the Hilton Hotel casino at our second casino in Warsaw at the Presidential Hotel.

-The table below provides information about the closures due to licensing delays during the periods discussed in this Item 2.
+The table below provides information about the closures due to licensing delays and expirations during the periods discussed in this Item 2.

 Casino Closure Date Reopen Date

 Katowice (1) October 2023 March 2024

 Bielsko-Biala October 2023 February 2024

 Wroclaw (2) November 2023 October 2024

 Krakow (3) May 2024 N/A

 LIM Center in Warsaw (3) July 2024 N/A

+Hilton Hotel in Warsaw (4) June 2025 N/A

-- (1) The Katowice casino reopened with a reduced gaming floor. - (2) The Wroclaw casino reopened at a new location following the closure. - (3) We were notified in October 2024 that we were not awarded casino licenses for these locations.
+- (1) The Katowice casino reopened with a reduced gaming floor in March 2024.
+The full gaming floor was reopened in May 2025 following regulatory approval. - (2) The Wroclaw casino reopened at a new location following the closure. - (3) We were notified in October 2024 that we were not awarded casino licenses for these locations. - (4) We were notified in June 2025 that we were not awarded a casino license for this location.

-Results in US dollars were impacted by a (0.3%) decrease in the average exchange rate between the US dollar and Polish zloty for the three months ended March 31, 2025 compared to the three months ended March 31, 2024.
+Results in US dollars were impacted by a 6.0% and 2.9% increase in the average exchange rate between the US dollar and Polish zloty for the three and six months ended June 30, 2025 compared to the three and six months ended June 30, 2024